r00tkit77/cmdb_nvd_mcp_server/README.md

 * Query a **read-only CMDB** (asset inventory)
 * Fetch recent **CVE data from NVD** via the official REST API
-* Perform **LLM-driven, version-aware correlation** between CVEs and assets
+* Perform **LLM driven** co-relation between CVEs and assets in CMDB
-* Perform Nessus scan for the particular asset and CVE plugin
+* Perform Nessus scan on a potentially exposed asset with the CVE plugin
 * Generate and send **structured, explainable vulnerability reports** via email

 ---